Wedge-tailed eagle: Habitat

-The wedge-tailed eagle inhabits an extremely wide range of habitats.
-Although range restricted relative to the golden eagle, it likely occupies a wider range of habitat types than likely any other Aquila eagle and indeed may outrival any booted eagle species in their usage of diverse habitats, being somewhat more akin to habitat generalist raptors such as Buteo buzzards.
+The wedge-tailed eagle lives in an extremely wide range of habitats.
+Although range is restricted relative to the golden eagle, it likely occupies a wider range of habitat types than likely any other Aquila eagle, and may outrival any booted eagle species in their use of diverse habitats, being somewhat more akin to habitat generalist raptors such as Buteo buzzards.
 Assorted habitats known to host wedge-tailed eagles includes open woodland, savanna, heathland, grasslands, desert edge and semi-desert, subalpine forests, montane grasslands and mountain peaks, not-too-dense tropical rainforests, monsoon forests, dwarf conifer forests, some wetlands as well as regularly forays to coastal areas, though normally along the coasts they occur around plains somewhat away from the water.

 Favored habitat tends to be remote or rough country, at least partially wooded and not uncommonly varied with some rocky spots as well as in shrubland.
 Wedge-tailed eagles seem to prefer some dead trees to be present.
 They may occur around Eucalyptus woodland quite regularly, as well as Acacia woodland and mixed woodlands of Casuarina cristata-Flindersia maculosa-Callitris cypresses and also stands of Casuarina cunninghamiana.
 A strong preference was detected for C. cunninghamiana alternatively with several Eucalyptus species was detected in the Australian Capital Territory, sloping ground allowing good access and access to tall, mature trees being paramount to the eagles in the study.
 Quite often they will be seen soaring over hills, mountains or escarpments as well as over flat plains, especially spinex grassland.
 Dense forest is typically avoided with glades and edge often sought out in forested areas.
 While they do occur in rich riparian woodlands, it is with relative scarcity despite this being where many other raptors of the nation concentrate.

 In the deserts of the Lake Eyre basin, they are often seen in gibber plains along treed watercourses and drainage basins, here often concentrated around Eucalyptus in stony creek beds.
 In the sandy desert areas of Western Australia, wedge-tailed eagles were once reasonably common but have largely vacated the region after the macropod prey they live off of there were all but hunted to extinction.
 Wedge-tailed eagles commonly occur from sea level up to about 2000 m with seemingly no preference based on altitudinal level.
 A fairly pronounced liking for mountainous localities such as plateaus has been detected in a few studies of wedge-tailed eagle.
 One of the few habitat types considered to be strongly avoided by wedge-tailed eagles are areas intensively settled or cultivated areas.
 A slightly fading tendency to avoid human areas has been detected, perhaps as persecution rates have gone far down, and the wedge-tailed eagle may be seen near towns and villages in exurban and even suburban areas largely within bushland.
 However, the species is seldom seen other than as a flyover in more developed towns and cities.
-Additionally, it is not uncommon in manmade spots such as pasture areas, forestry clearings, and rolling farmland areas.
+Additionally, it is not uncommon to see these eagles in man-made spots such as pasture areas, forestry clearings, and rolling farmland areas.